churc/MajorStudio2/README.md

 ### Acknowledgments
 ##### This research and data visualization project relied on information from experts in the field who provided detailed insights into data on museums, as well as into recent discourse on museums.
 In particular, I want to thank Liam Sweeney, Senior Analyst, Libraries, Scholarly Communication, and Museums program, Ithaka S+R, and Sergio Bessa, Director of Curatorial Programs, The Bronx Museum of the Arts.
 All interviewees gave me many ideas for this project, and were extremely generous with their time, information and detailed answers.
 ##### In addition, this work was built on and strongly draws from the instrumental work of Ithaka S+R and The Andrew W. Mellon Foundation: “The Andrew W. Mellon Foundation Art Museum Staff Demographic Survey 2015,” and follow-up 2018 survey, and on Ithaka S+R’s survey, "Diversity in the New York City Department of Cultural Affairs Community."
 ##### And most importantly, this project was guided from concept and approach, through to design and coding by staff at Parsons - I am sincerely grateful for their invaluable feedback.
 In particular, thank you to Christian Swinehart, Richard The, Daniel Sauter, and Aaron Hill, to my talented colleagues in Major Studio 2, and to Masaki Iwabuchi and especially to Felix Buchholz for expert technical assistance.
-##### Sincere thanks to Tan Lin and Ahn Lin.
+And sincere thanks to Tan Lin and Ahn Lin.